thangchung/dapr-labs/polyglot/docs/part-3.md

 As mentioned in previous part, we use Dapr state management for storing the state of `counter-api` (use `Dapr .NET SDK`), `barista-api` (use [`Dapr State Management API`](https://docs.dapr.io/reference/api/state_api/)), and `kitchen-api` (use [`Dapr State Management API`](https://docs.dapr.io/reference/api/state_api/)).

-The sample code for storing data in `counter-api` as following:
+The sample code for storing data in `counter-api` is as follows:

 ```cs
 // ref: https://github.com/thangchung/dapr-labs/blob/main/polyglot/counter-api/Activities/AddOrderActivity.cs#L44